 Cloud storage is cheaper and permits easier file recovery and data sharing.
 Cloud services allow you to access data from your different devices.
-In addition, Google drive offers team drives with which teams or departments can have drives for a particular project.
+In addition, Google drive offers Shared Drives with which teams or departments can have drives for a particular project.
 Cloud services offer desktop clients that make accessing data on the cloud similar to accessing a network drive on your desktop.
 All you need is an internet connection, and you will be ready to rip the benefits of cloud computing.

 You have the option to right click on your file, go into its properties, and add additional information under the “Details” tab.
 By adding a title, subject, tag, category, or author, you’re able to quickly search for that specific word or phrase within a particular folder.
 This is extremely useful if your folders contain hundreds (or even thousands) of files.

 Archiving helps save space because compressed files are smaller than the original files.
 This makes sharing files over the internet quicker and easier.
 Archived files are easy to back-up because they take less storage space, making it easy to create multiple back-ups.

 Some kinds of files need special treatment that involves other devices.
 For example, some things are so important that you should have multiple copies.
 These are good candidates for backup onto external drives, network shares, cloud storage, or DVD/CDs.
 If you’re only backing up documents and photos, consider a cloud storage option like Google Drive, or if you’re a Luther employee, you can also use the Adm1 or Acad1 network shares for small files.
 Your Norse Apps account has unlimited Google Drive storage and can even store local copies of frequently documents using File Stream (for employees) or Back-up and Sync (for students).